mparkcode/django-retroplay/README.md

 ```
 pip3 install -r requirements.txt
 ```
+3. In base.py set debug to True.
-3. Get a secret key and set it as an environment variable.
+4. Get a secret key and set it as an environment variable.
 You can get one at https://www.miniwebtool.com/django-secret-key-generator/
-4. Set as an environment variable DJANGO\_SETTINGS\_MODULE equal to retroplay.settings.local:
+5. Set as an environment variable DJANGO\_SETTINGS\_MODULE equal to retroplay.settings.local:
-5. migrate:
+6. migrate:
 ```
 python3 manage.py migrate
 ```
-6. Create a superuser:
+7. Create a superuser:
 ```
 python3 manage.py createsuperuser
 ```
-7. You will need to update your allowed hosts in base.py.
+8. You will need to update your allowed hosts in base.py.
-7. The site will now run locally.
+9. The site will now run locally.
 There will be no products or news articles.
-8. If you wish to use the game bible you will need to get an API key from [IGDB](https://www.igdb.com/api) and set it as an environment variable called IGDB\_API\_KEY.
+10. If you wish to use the game bible you will need to get an API key from [IGDB](https://www.igdb.com/api) and set it as an environment variable called IGDB\_API\_KEY.

 ## Testing